 adb restore //

-You can also restore the backup you have already created using this command.
+Restore the backup you have already created.

 adb bugreport

-This command is best suited if you want to diagnose any issue on Android devices.
+Diagnose issues on Android devices.
 Its execution can show you log data, dumpstate, and dumpsys from your Android device on your computer.

 adb jdwp